 In Broomberg, M. E., Henry, M. (eds) Échelles 02.
 Spolia, 2019. ↩︎

-Lucas LaRochelle is a transdisciplinary designer and researcher.
+Lucas LaRochelle (they/them) is a transdisciplinary designer and researcher.
 Their practice explores queer and trans digital cultures, community-based archiving and co-creative media.

-Riccardo Righi is an Italian designer and researcher.
+Riccardo Righi (he/him) is an Italian designer and researcher.
 His practice explores topics of collective identity, language and queerness.

 This interview was originally published in A Line Which Forms a Volume 4, a critical reader and symposium of graphic design-led research that is written, edited, designed and published annually by participants of the MA Graphic Media Design course at London College of Communication.